 In the overcrowded lifeboat, Bertha was thirsty, nauseous, frightened, wet, cold and in pain.

-From the boat she saw Margaret Rice, a woman from her hometown in Ireland, standing on the deck of the Titanic, doomed to go down with the ship along with her four boys clinging to her skirts.
+From the boat she saw Margaret Rice.
+Margaret, a woman from her hometown in Ireland, stood on the deck of the Titanic, doomed to go down with the ship along with her four boys clinging to her skirts.

 The Evil Ice Cake